Skip to main content

 Stage 4: Maintaining Abstinence (3-6 Months)

-• Continued Therapy: Ongoing individual and group therapy sessions address underlying issues and reinforce coping skills.
+As people move forward in recovery, the focus turns to staying sober and avoiding relapse.
+This stage includes individual and group therapy sessions that address underlying issues and reinforce coping skills.

-• Lifestyle Changes: Adopting a healthy lifestyle, including regular exercise, balanced nutrition, and adequate sleep, is essential for long-term recovery.
+• Lifestyle Changes: Healthy habits like regular exercise, good nutrition, and enough sleep are important for long-term recovery.

 • Support Systems: Building a robust support network, including family, friends, and peer support groups, provides encouragement and accountability.